C360Studio/semdocs/docs/advanced/04-configuration-guide.md

-# PathRAG vs GraphRAG: Configuration Decision Guide
+# Configuration Guide

-**Choosing the right configuration for your data**
+**Choosing the right PathRAG and GraphRAG configuration for your data**

 ---

+> **Prerequisite**: This guide assumes you understand [Query Fundamentals](01-query-fundamentals.md) - what PathRAG and GraphRAG are and when to use each.

+---

 ## Overview

-SemStreams excels when you need **structured relationships (PathRAG) OR semantic search (GraphRAG) OR both** - but you don't need both for every use case.
-The flexibility to use only what you need is a core feature.
+SemStreams is composable - you don't need to enable every feature for every use case.
+The flexibility to use only what you need is a core feature:

+- **PathRAG only**: Minimal memory, fast queries, works on edge devices
+- **GraphRAG only**: Semantic search without explicit relationships
+- **Full stack**: Both approaches for comprehensive queries

 This guide helps you decide which capabilities to enable based on your data characteristics.